 cd MY_VARBASE_PROJECTvim .lando.yml

-Edit your settings.php file and add the following code to setup the database connection.
+Edit the settings.php file and add the following code to setup the database connection.

 Start the Lando project and enjoy.